pbloem/profane-tmesis/if-croesus-goes-to-war.md

 "So you think the stranger was a Jinn?"

 "I know he was a Jinn.
-I have lived with the consequences of my answer ever since."
+I have lived with the consequences of my answer ever since.

-"But I did not know right away.
+But I did not know right away.
 I spent most of my time in those days with no other company than my goats.
 I rarely met people, except when I went into the city to sell my milk.
 The first person I spoke to after the Jinn had disappeared was a keeper of an inn just outside the south walls.
 An unpleasant man, but one who always paid a fair price.

 He enjoyed asking me questions that made me uncomfortable.
 Intimate, physical questions.
-Coming along nicely, I see.
-He said, as he poked my chest with a fat finger.
-He spoke loudly, more to his patrons than to me.
-Soon, you'll be a ripe little fig. You'll start craving the touch of a man like me.
-And more than a finger too!
+'Coming along nicely, I see', he said, as he poked my chest with a fat finger.
+He spoke loudly, more to his patrons than to me. zSoon, you'll be a ripe little fig. You'll start craving the touch of a man like me.
+And more than a finger too!'
 His patrons laughed.

-How about it little one?
+'How about it little one?'
 I had passed him the milk, but he held back my money to taunt me.
-Have you started having ungodly thoughts yet?
+'Have you started having ungodly thoughts yet?'

-Yes, I have.
+'Yes, I have.'
 It took some time before I realized what I had said.
 I felt dizzy with shock.

 He laughed heartily, almost as shocked at my honesty as I was.
-Really?
+'Really?
 And what have you fantasized about, little one?
-Who would you like to give your little cherry to?
+Who would you like to give your little cherry to?'

-There is a slave girl at the temple, she cleans the statues.
-I've talked to her a few times.
+'There is a slave girl at the temple, she cleans the statues.
+I've talked to her a few times.'
 The words came out easily, as though somebody else was speaking.
-I think about kissing her.
+'I think about kissing her.
 Kissing her everywhere.
-Then I think about her kissing me.
+Then I think about her kissing me.'

 The innkeeper did not understand what was happening to me, but he wasted no time in capitalizing on his good fortune.
 He forced me to recount my fantasies in as much detail as possible.
 He only relented when my crying became so heavy that I found it difficult to speak.
 But still, the words forced themselves out through my sore throat.

 Normally his wife would step in after a few taunts, and make him pay me.
 But this time, she simply stood by with a horrified look.
 Perhaps I should explain.
 She was not horrified at what her husband was doing, you see.
 She was horrified at what I had said.

-In those days the temple had a strong hold on Palmyra, and for one woman to lie with another was seen as an unforgivable sins.
+In those days the temple had a strong hold on Palmyra, and for one woman to lie with another was seen as an unforgivable sin.
 These were my most shameful, most secret thoughts.
 And with good reason.
 I had seen crowds, whipped into a fury, cheer the executions of men and women alike for just such acts as I had dreamed of committing with that innocent slave girl.

 I hurried out with my money.
 I bought no supplies, and took my goats as far away from the city as I could.
 When night fell, I lay on my back, staring wide eyed at the stars.
 Letting the enormity of the firmament make me as small and as insignificant as it could.

 When my shame had subsided, I began to realize exactly what had happened.
 The consequences of my answer to the stranger's question.
 What the Jinn had done to me.

 I fled from Palmyra in a panic.
 In shame, and in fear.
 These days I think they are more kind over there.
 But it changes like the wind, how people like me are treated.
-It does not shock you, Pamphilos, to share your table with a gynaikerastria?"
+It does not shock you, Pamphilos, to share your table with a _gynaikerastria_?"

 "Not in the least."